brewlabs/sendpress/readme.txt

 * Fix: Converted all SendPress API calls to SSL
 * New: App.net Socail Icon
 * New: SendPress Pro update reminder
+* New: Set add Emails to Queue Ajax call count

 = 0.9.9.1 - 2014.3.16 =
 * Fix: Error sending when no social icons set